codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Used on**: Class or structure
 **Arguments**: none

-Makes all entities of atteributed type public in ported code, regardless of their original scope.
+Makes all entities of the attributed type public in the ported code, regardless of their original scope.

 ### CppMutable ###